-Details of fees are available here.
+Details of fees and service charges are available here.

 Is there anything else I need to consider?

 Feature films and short films will be issued with a Black Card which includes the title, BBFC register number and category symbol.
 Black Cards are issued in an electronic format and emailed to the primary contact.
-The Black Card must appear at the front of the film for five seconds.
+The Black Card should appear at the front of the film for five seconds.

 If I submit my film for the discount, do I still get a ‘real’ classification?

 Yes.
-Your film will go through the standard classification process, and all classified films receive an age rating, a BBFCinsight summary appropriate to the rating (e.g. “Contains strong language”), a classification certificate and a BBFC digital black card to be shown on screen before the film begins.
+Your film will go through the standard classification process, and all classified films receive an age rating, a BBFCinsight summary appropriate to the rating (e.g. “strong language”), a classification certificate and a BBFC digital black card to be shown on screen before the film begins.
 Also, as soon as we have made the age rating decision, we tweet it and publish it on our website along with the full BBFCinsight for your film.

 What formats do you accept?